rachelokello/simple_shell/README.md

 0x16.
-C - Simple Shell
+C - Simple Shell project
 Write a beautiful code that passes the Betty check Write a UNIX command line interpreter.
 Handle command lines with arguments